This spot has been added by

 Anse Dufour snorkeling exploration

-All the little bay is worth exploring, but underwater life is at its most abundant along the rocky outcrops on either side of the bay (↕3-10ft/1-3m).
+All of the little bay is worth exploring, but underwater life is at its most abundant along the rocky outcrops on either side of the bay (↕3-10ft).
 Although the seabed is rocky, it has been colonized by large numbers of colorful sponges, small corals and sea fans.
 Bluehead wrasse, foureye butterflyfish, and small groups of Caribbean sergeant majors are easy to see.

-Snorkeling with sea turtles at Anse Dufour, Martinique
+Snorkeling with green turtle at Anse Dufour

 At Anse Dufour, green sea turtles are extremly tame.